saegl5/Gitea-Red/README.md

 ## Directions

 01. Locate your custom directory: Site Administration > Configuration > Custom File Root Path (e.g., /var/lib/gitea/custom)
-02. Verify if a public directory exists within the custom directory
+02. Verify if a public and templates directory exist within the custom directory
-03. If the public directory exists, make sure it contains two directories: css and img
+03. If the public and templates directory exist, make sure the public directory contains two directories: css and img, and make sure the templates directory contains one directory: base
-04. If the css and img directories do not exist, then create them
+04. If the css, img and base directories do not exist, then create them
-05. To add just the themes (not the red Gitea logos), copy [theme-auto-red.css](./public/css/theme-auto-red.css), [theme-red.css](./public/css/theme-red.css), and [theme-arc-red.css](./public/css/theme-arc-red.css) into the css directory
+05. To add just the themes (not the red Gitea logos or Comic fonts), copy [theme-auto-red.css](./public/css/theme-auto-red.css), [theme-red.css](./public/css/theme-red.css), and [theme-arc-red.css](./public/css/theme-arc-red.css) into the css directory
 06. To add the red Gitea logos, backup any existing img directory, and copy all the [logos](./public/img/) into your img directory
+07. To add kid-friendly Comic fonts, copy [head_style.tmpl](./templates/base/head_style.tmpl) into the base directory
-07. Locate your configuration file: Site Administration > Configuration > Configuration File Path (e.g., /etc/gitea/app.ini)
+08. Locate your configuration file: Site Administration > Configuration > Configuration File Path (e.g., /etc/gitea/app.ini)
-08. Add to the configuration file:
+09. Add to the configuration file:
     ```ini
     [ui]
     THEMES = auto,gitea,arc-green,auto-red,red,arc-red
     DEFAULT_THEME = auto-red
     ```
-09. Restart Gitea
+10. Restart Gitea
-10. Existing users: Go to user Settings > Appearance > change default theme
+11. Existing users: Go to user Settings > Appearance > change default theme
+> Comic fonts (if added) will display automatically.

 ## Photos